 Plus it’s the perfect dessert recipe to make for company because you can make it ahead of time.
 Just divide it between your parfait glasses, store it in the refrigerator and it’s ready to go for later when you have company.

-It’s also great if you’re having a sweets craving and need a keto treat immediately.
+It’s also great if you’re having a sweet tooth, sweets craving and need a keto treat immediately.
 Unlike some other no-bake desserts that need to set in the fridge for a few hours before you can eat them, this coconut mousse can be eaten immediately if you want!
 It’s ready to go as soon as you are!

 How to Make Keto Coconut Mousse